lucienfer/lucienfer/README.md

 🧮 **[computor-v1](https://github.com/lucienfer/computor-v1)**
 A small interpreter solving polynomials (up to degree 2), written in Rust for learning parsing and symbolic math.

-🧪 More coming soon – including ZK experiments and agent-based P2P systems.
+🧪 More coming soon – including ZK experiments.

 ---